timescale/docs.timescale.com-content/api.md

 | `prev` | The lookup expression for values before the gapfill time range (record) |
 | `next` | The lookup expression for values after the gapfill time range (record) |

+The `prev` and `next` expression will only be evaluated when no suitable value is returned by the outer query.
 The returned record for `prev` and `next` needs to be a time, value tuple.
 The datatype of time needs to be the same as the time datatype in the `time_bucket_gapfill` call.
 The datatype of value needs to be the same as the `value` datatype of the `interpolate` call.